-There are some subtleties to this and we will discuss in the What is AWS Lambda chapter.
+There are some subtleties to this and we will discuss in the next chapter.

 Since your functions are run inside a container that is brought up on demand to respond to an event, there is some latency associated with it.
 This is referred to as a Cold Start.
 Your container might be kept around for a little while after your function has completed execution.
 If another event is triggered during this time it responds far more quickly and this is typically known as a Warm Start.

 The duration of cold starts depends on the implementation of the specific cloud provider.
 On AWS Lambda it can range from anywhere between a few hundred milliseconds to a few seconds.
 It can depend on the runtime (or language) used, the size of the function (as a package), and of course the cloud provider in question.
 Cold starts have drastically improved over the years as cloud providers have gotten much better at optimizing for lower latency times.

 Aside from optimizing your functions, you can use simple tricks like a separate scheduled function to invoke your function every few minutes to keep it warm.
 SST, which we are going to be using in this tutorial, has a pre-built Cron construct to help with this.